[TOC]

 ORDER_STATE_CLOSED | finished | 1 |

-to get the original order status information, query the exchange document, and see the detailed description.
+to get the original order status information, query the exchange file, and view the specific description.

 structure.